Julian Hill (politician): Early life and education

-Hill's brother and only sibling was the actor and independent filmmaker Damian Hill, best known for writing and acting in the 2016 film Pawno.
-Damian died on 22 September 2018.
-Julian Hill presented the inaugural Damian Hill Independent Film Award, named in honor of his brother, at the 2019 Melbourne International Film Festival.
-Hill is gay, and has spoken of two former long-term partners, Lorien and David.

 Career

-Hill started his career as an electorate officer and adviser for his predecessor Alan Griffin in 1995.
+Hill started his career as an electorate officer and adviser to federal MP Alan Griffin from 1995 to 2000.
 From 2002 until his election to parliament in 2016, he worked as a senior public servant for the Victorian Government in the Departments of Transport, Sustainability and Environment, Planning and Community Development, and Economic Development, Jobs, Transport and Resources.

-Councilor and mayor of Port Phillip
+Councillor and mayor of Port Phillip

-In 1999 Hill was elected a councilor of the City of Port Phillip and re-elected for a second term in 2002.
+In 1999 Hill was elected a councillor of the City of Port Phillip and re-elected for a second term in 2002.
 In 2000 he was elected as the youngest ever mayor of the city at the age of 25 and served two terms.

 As mayor, Hill led the city through a period of enormous and rapid change, including a development boom as inner city bayside suburbs rapidly gentrified.
 Hill led high-profile initiatives in the municipality which generated metropolitan attention, including transport planning, parking management, complex social policy reforms and the Greening Port Phillip program.
 As mayor, Hill signed the first friendship agreement between an Australian local government and an East Timorese town.
 Founded on the principles of community development, the Friends of Suai celebrated its 20th year in 2020.

 In 2000, an article in The Age stated that " far from hiding his light in local government Hill is fast becoming the most outspoken Mayor in Melbourne."
 Questioned about being a young high-profile councilor and mayor, Hill commented that "[t]here is something insidious about saying, 'Aren't you too young to be doing this job?'
 It is the other end of the scale from saying, 'Oh, you're 60, your brain must be soft.'"